alexkademan/wfca/home.md

 WFCA members are state certified professionals.
 Assuring you've chosen the right company for your job.
 {:/comment}

 The Wisconsin Finishing Contractors Association is Wisconsin’s premier association of finishing contractors.
-WFCA members strive to provide their clients with the highest quality workmanship through market based competitive bids in all areas of the finishing disciplines. (same)
+WFCA members strive to provide their clients with the highest quality workmanship through market based competitive bids in all areas of the finishing disciplines.

 WFCA members are state certified professionals.
-Assuring you’ve chosen the right company for your job. (same)
+Assuring you’ve chosen the right company for your job.

 The FCA Contractors provide the following services: